jschappet/magic_map_project/Science/Simulation Theory.md

 - *The Matrix and Philosophy* edited by William Irwin
 - *Simulacra and Simulation* by Jean Baudrillard #TOBE_REVIEWED
 - *Reality+: Virtual Worlds and the Problems of Philosophy* by David J. Chalmers #TOBE_REVIEWED
+- *Convergence: The Redesign of Design* by David C. Johnson #TOBE_REVIEWED

 ## Websites
 - [Nick Bostrom's Official Website](http://www.nickbostrom.com)